Ez4p1xEL/MyCompany/README.md

 - 1.20+ (Paper, Purpur)

 ## Documentation
-- For the use of plugin: [wiki](https://github.com/Ez4p1xEL/MyCompany/wiki)
+- For the use of plugin: [PixelCraft Documentation](https://docs.p1mc.top)

 ## Downloads
 ### Direct links